 You might think, well, why would I want to tap my creatures to cast another creature?
 Sometimes you simply will find that you're not attacking for a variety of reasons.
 Why not tap those creatures that would otherwise just sit there to bring out some more powerful creatures?

 Keep in mind also is that we're talking about common-level Convoke creatures.
-That's pretty cool to see and especially exciting for new players to realize that they can get some of their creatures out more quickly than they might have otherwise first suspected.
+That's pretty cool to see.
+It's especially exciting for new players to realize that they can get some of their creatures out more quickly than they might have otherwise first suspected.

-So kudos to Wizards on these creatures.
+So, kudos to Wizards on designing these creatures.
 But there are a couple of examples later of where Convoke isn't so playable.
 One comes right away in the form of the next creature on the list:

 Oh, but this Seraph has flying!
-Yes, that's a bit relevant.
+Yes, that's relevant.
 But 7 mana is a lot for a flyer that might be a 4/4 or 5/5 when it lands, especially if you have to tap down your creatures to do so.
 In Limited, this can work out alright.
-But in a Constructed deck, even an Intro Pack, there are usually better options to play around with.
+But in a Constructed deck, even an Intro Pack, there are usually better options to play.
 However, she does happen to work well alongside the last creature we'll be taking a look at...